Updated March 14, 2016

 Types of things virtual assistants do

-At rates ranging anywhere from $15 to $100+ an hour (depending on your skill), it’s a great option for those who want to work from home.
+At rates ranging anywhere from $15 to $100+ an hour, depending on your skill, it’s a great option for those who want to work from home.

 1. Get a website

-The finished product is jam-packed with actionable tips.
-For $12.99, it will be the best investment you’ll make.
-Seriously.
-It’s like taking a college course.
+The finished product is packed with actionable tips.
+Seriously, it’s like taking a college course.
 Lisa has worked as a virtual assistant for many years and after reading half of her ebook, I was so impressed, I hired Lisa to be my own virtual assistant.
 She knows her stuff.

-3. Get involved in social media
+3. Get involved in social media with this tip

 4. Be helpful

-Ask around, read some great articles, do some googling and find some people who are already VAs.
+Ask around, read great articles, do some googling and find people who are already VAs.
 Check out their websites, see what they offer and get an idea of how it might work for you.
-A perfect place to do this is the free Facebook group that you get access to when you buy The Bootstrap VA.
+A perfect place to do this is the free Facebook group you get access to when you buy The Bootstrap VA.